 According to Bob Koester's United/States discography (Blues Unlimited, January /February 1977), "Rain" (as previous discographies call it) was remade at the end of the session, but the remake was not used.
 Koester gives the title as "It Rains"; however, his listing was made without consulting the labels on the original releases.
-Delmark DL-434 and (most significantly) States 111 give the title as "Raining."
+Lacking confirmation of the surviving extra take, we have dropped the unnumbered "Rain" from this listing.

-An error in Koester's 1977 discography has propagated widely.
-Instead of "Foolish," he cites "Lonely Monday" as the number that was issued in an alternate take on the Delmark LP.
-The notes to the LP make clear that 1203-1 was "a rejected take selected for superior solo work by Woods--Ms. Jewel Belle redeemed herself on the issued take 1203-4..."
-There were plans at the time to put the previously issued take of "Foolish" out on a Delmark anthology of St. Louis Modern Jazz of the 1950s, but this never materialized.
-Meanwhile, "Cool One-Groove Two" is included on the Delmark Honkers & Bar Walkers anthology under Chris Woods' name--with the date of Tommy Dean's next session of November 19, 1952, and the personnel for Woods' date as a leader on February 24, 1953!
+In Koester's 1977 discography, "Lonely Monday" and not "Foolish" is cited as the number that was issued in an alternate take on the Delmark LP.
+In fact, the LP did use another take of "Lonely Monday."
+But the liners state that 1203-1 was "a rejected take selected for superior solo work by Woods--Ms. Jewel Belle redeemed herself on the issued take 1203-4..."
+There were plans at the time to put the previously issued take of "Foolish" out on a Delmark anthology of St. Louis Modern Jazz of the 1950s, but this never materialized; it eventually made it onto DE-554.
+Meanwhile, "Cool One-Groove Two" is included on the Delmark Honkers & Bar Walkers anthology under Chris Woods' name—with the date of Tommy Dean's next session of November 19, 1952, and the personnel for Woods' date as a leader on February 24, 1953!

 For some reason, Tommy Dean's second session for States has attracted no reissues.
 Michael Cuscuna's notes to Delmark DL-434 imply that material from this second session featuring Chris Woods was included in the LP, when in fact none was used.
 Meanwhile Delmark DL- and DD-438 incorrectly attach "Cool One-Groove Two" to this session when in fact it came from the preceding one.
 We wonder whether the tapes were labeled with the name of the vocal group that we can hear on the two released sides, and were consequently not recognized as Tommy Dean material.